 Again, taking SSE as an example, it will move your electricity meter for free up to 15 centimetres along the wooden backboard it’s currently mounted on.
 Note, the meter must be inside your property, there’s enough room on the backboard to move it, the meter tails are long enough, and no changes are required to your electricity supply.

 In these cases, you can expect the supplier to move your meter a short distance free of charge.
 For all other customers, the supplier will give you a quote when you get in touch.

-When the job requires longer distances involving a third party – typically your Local Distribution Centre or gas transporter, the cost to move a gas meter or electric meter usually range between £400 and £1000.
-Some may even charge more than this, as it all depends on the scope of the project.
-Moving an electric meter to an outside wall could be more complicated than it appears at first glance, requiring the assistance of an engineer.
+When the job requires longer distances involving a third party – typically your Local Distribution Centre or gas transporter, the cost to move a gas meter or electric meter usually ranges between £400 and £1,000.
+Some may even charge more than this, as it depends on the scope of the project.
+Moving an electric meter to an outside wall could be more complicated than it appears at first glance, for example, requiring the assistance of an engineer.

 Is there a way to cut these costs?
 Potentially, if the work is to be carried out by your supplier.
 You could shop around to find a new energy supplier with a more favourable quote.
 Many include meter installation or movement as part of a package, so it’s always worth comparing options

 If you have a smart meter installed, this can be moved as well.
 Smart meters offer several unique features.
 They present your usage information via a digital display and connect to the supplier over a network connection.
 Yet when it comes down to the mechanics of a smart meter, it’s not so different from the traditional gas and electricity meters.
 The process of moving a smart meter is the same.
 Note, that reading the meter directly isn’t necessarily something to worry about if yours came with an In Home Display (IHD) you can place where you like.

 The first step in moving a gas or electricity meter is contacting your energy supplier.
-You supplier will ask you a few questions to determine whether or not it’s possible for them to take on the job.
-Typical questions will include:
+Your supplier will ask you a few questions to determine if it can take on the job.
+Typical questions include:

 Why do you wish to move your meter?